omigroup/gltf-extensions/extensions/2.0/OMI_collider/README.md

 The `mesh` property of the extension must be used to link to an element in the `meshes` array.
 Note that the mesh MUST be a `trimesh` to work.

-Due to limitations of some game engines, authors MUST limit the polygon count to 255 vertexes.
-TODO: Check if there's a lower limit for this somewhere
+Due to limitations of some game engines (e.g. Unity), authors SHOULD limit the polygon count to 255 vertexes.

 #### Mesh